gimlet-io/gimlet-documentation/src/pages/docs/concepts/index.md

 - Your CI pipeline lints and tests the code, then builds the container image.
 - Then the Gimlet CI plugin notifies Gimlet about the newly built software artifact.
-- Based on your [automated deployment settings](/docs/deployments/automated-deployments) Gimlet may deploy your application.
+- Based on your [automated deployment settings](/docs/deployments/automated-deployments) Gimlet may deploy your application or you can deploy versions on-demand from Gimlet.

 {% callout %}
 You can also initiate a deploy with the CI plugin.
-In this mode of operation you can have your CI workflows orchestrating deployment.
+In this mode of operation you can have your CI workflows orchestrating the deployment.

 Learn more about the [CI plugins and integration options](/docs/reference/ci-plugins).
 {% /callout %}